 Look at the image below and notice the notes are now flats.
 Moving in the way of this arrow is descending and you would have flats.
 Look at the image below.

 Look at the image above and notice the flats are illustrated.
 See which way the arrow is pointing.
-This determines that you will have flats.
-Please don't let this confuse you.
-Look at the G flat or second fret above.
-That G flat is the same note as the F#.
-Look at the upper image at the second fret and notice the F#.
+The notes would be flat as you descend down the fret-board.
+Don't let this confuse you.
+Look at the Gb (flat) on the second fret above.
+That G flat, is the same note as the F#.
+Look at the upper image, at the second fret and notice the F#.
 The A flat is the same note as the G#.
 They're either sharps ascending of flats descending.
 No big deal.
 The most important thing to know is, each note is one half step away from each other, or 1 fret.
-And one whole step is two frets apart.
-Look Below.
+And one whole step equals two frets apart.
+Look below.

 Look at the notes on the Low E string.
 The G note, on the 3rd fret, is one whole step away from the F and the A notes.
 The B note, is one whole step away from the A note, but one half step away from the C note.
 The F note is one half step away from the E note, but one whole step away from the G note.
 This information is very important and should be studied.
 You will be using this information to build up your major scales.
 Once you learn this, figuring out major keys will understandable.
 You may want to make a copy of these blank guitar fret-board illustrations to complete your first assignment.